arir2001/hangman/README.md

 More context on the specifics of each functions are given in the run.py file in triple commas beneath each function.

+# Libraries used:
+import time - for the machineprint to slow print every character. import random - to choose a random word. import os - to exit the game. import sys - to clear the terminal.

 ### Words Used:
 A variety of common and uncommon words were used with some harder words like phlegm, some strange words like "kvetch" (meaning a person who complains a great deal) and some easy words like "lamp, lady, sad, over."